 Ref.
 Category Priority Comments Recommendation Quantity To Be Completed By Photo Ref.
-P7 MEANS OF GIVING WARNING IN CASE OF FIRE No Timescale A Grade D LD3 fire alarm system was observed within flat 114 which was sampled and this is considered to be a reasonable provision for a general needs flat.
-A hard-wired smoke alarm was present in the hallway and a hard-wired heat alarm was present in the kitchen.
-There was also a stand-alone battery smoke alarm in the lounge.
-Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is PCL policy that a Grade D1 LD2 system as per British Standards recommendations should be installed in these flats if they are not already present.
+P7 MEANS OF GIVING WARNING IN CASE OF FIRE No Timescale There were no residents present to grant access to the internal areas of any of the flats.
+The resident in flat 14 refused as they had Covid-19.
+Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is PCL policy that a Grade D1, LD2 system as per British Standards recommendations should be installed in these flats if they are not already present.
 It is recommended that this is performed in the longer term, e.g., during the next programmed EICR.
 Q4 MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT No Timescale Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, however the resident in flat 114 kindly allowed the assessor to survey the roof void from the flat side via a hatch in their hallway.
-From visual observations made from the second step on a portable set of step ladders, it was observed that there was a masonry wall present in the roof void between this flat and the common area.
-The access hatch within the flat was considered to be of In the longer term, such as during a major refurbishment of the top floor flats, replace the roof void access hatches in the hallways with ones that have the same fire resistance as the ceilings they are installed in (30-minutes minimum).
-This is considered to be a very low priority recommendation due to the presence of a masonry wall in the roof void between this flat and the common area.
-Q42, Q41 low fire resistance.
+The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the flats.
+In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.
+If not already done so, in the longer term, such as during a major refurbishment of the top floor flats, replace the roof void access hatches in the hallways with ones that have the same fire resistance as the ceilings they are installed in (30-minutes minimum).
+This is considered to be a very low priority recommendation as within other identical blocks sampled there was a masonry wall in the roof void between the flats and the common area.
+Q41